edoves/vanillaTodoListApp/README.md

 # Vanilla JS Todo List WebAPP

-This project is to just to practice Javacript and explore more about it
+This project is to practice Javacript and explore more about it

 ### Version